History

-Strange Violin Editions was founded to serve a small niche audience of readers: Mormons, former Mormons, and people interested in Mormonism who seek thought-provoking, intelligently written, Mormonism-related books that strive to attain a high level of literary quality.
-We aim to publish three to four books per year, focusing on fiction but potentially including nonfiction as well.
-Our goal is to select books for publication without regard to orthodoxy or the lack thereof; rather, books will be selected based on their insightfulness, originality, appealing prose style, and entertainment value.
+Strange Violin Editions was founded in 2011 with the initial mission of serving a small niche audience of readers: Mormons, former Mormons, and people interested in Mormonism who sought thought-provoking, intelligently written, Mormonism-related books that strove to attain a high level of literary quality.
+The press published four books from 2012 to 2013, including one nonfiction and three fiction titles.
+The press’s goal was to select books for publication without regard to orthodoxy or the lack thereof; rather, books would be selected based on their insightfulness, originality, appealing prose style, and entertainment value.

 Therese Doucet, Publisher